Classical Weimar, Germany

 April – October 25: 0930 – 1800

-For a simple but affordable place to stay, your best option is probably Comfort Hotel.
+For a simple and affordable, your best option is probably Comfort Hotel.

-There are some lovely design hotels in Weimar and I would recommend either Pension Mariposa or Art Hotel Weimar.
+There are some lovely design hotels in Weimar and I would recommend Pension Mariposa.

 And for some special luxury, have a look at Hotel Elephant on the town square.